GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/object/reference.md

 **Angle**
 Compare the angle of the specified object.

-**Angle of movement (using forces)**
-Compare the angle of movement of an object according to the forces applied on it.

 **Object is stopped (no forces applied on it)**
 Check if an object is not moving